Deiva Thirumagal: Themes and influences

 Despite film's director A. L. Vijay denying it, many critics believed the film was heavily inspired from Jessie Nelson's 2001 drama film I Am Sam.
 Malathi Rangarajan of The Hindu stated that "Those who have watched the Sean Penn stunner, I am Sam, and Dustin Hoffman's autistic travel in Rain Man can easily spot the similarities between them and DT" [..] and it "reminds you of Balu Mahendra's inimitable Moondraam Pirai.
 And at times Kamal's Guna".
 The director A.L.
-Vijay has said that the film is about his cousin's rea life story and this is not a remake film.
+Vijay has said that the film is about his cousin's real life story and this is not a remake film.

-Messages to society and moral
+Messages to society and morals

-One of the social message that the film conveys is, treat disable people as everyone.
+One of the social message that the film conveys is, treat disabled people as everyone.
 They are mentally and physically strong.
 Moreover, they have feeling and emotions as everyone.
 The director A. L. Vijay wants to another message which is " Love is Life ".

-According to Anushka Shetty who has taken the lawyer role in the film has been giving a messages to all women."Every woman should be professionally independent.
+According to Anushka Shetty who has taken the lawyer role in the film has been giving a messages to all women.
+"Every woman should be professionally independent.
 Also, she has asked every women to be physically and mentally strong and do not fear to face challenges and protect theirself."

 Soundtrack

 The film score and soundtrack for Deiva Thirumagan is composed by G. V. Prakash Kumar, collaborating with director Vijay for the third time after the success of Kireedam and Madrasapattinam.
-The soundtrack album released on 17 June 2011, at the Chennai Trade Centre.
+The soundtrack album released on 14 April 2011, at the Chennai Trade Centre.

-The director focused deeply on each and every step of the film.
-Cinematography for instance.
-The film not only stirs the emotions also, there are comedy.

 There are allegations that the song "Jagada Thom" has been taken from Amaan Ali Khan and Ayaan Ali Khan's 2007 song "Truth" from the album of the same name.
 The song "Pa Pa Pappa" is partially based on "Whistle-Stop" from Robin Hood (1973).